Btsan/FAST/Task 2/SG-CNN/readme.md

 main.py - main training script.

 To change dataset access location and/or data file name, go to main.py, line 144-146 under setup_loaders and change the root and hdf5_file_name.

+To execute the script, locate your terminal and activate the virtual environment you have the required libraries ``` conda activate my-rdkit-env ``` (replace my-rdkit-env with your designated venv).
+After activating, run python main.py!